 Hope to see you all soon!

-1 hour SHRM PDCs and HRCI credit is available.
+1 hour SHRM PDCs and HRCI credit is Approved.

 WCASHRM is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP or SHRM-SCP.

 The use of this seal confirms that this activity has met HR Certification Institute’s® (HRCI®) criteria for recertification credit pre-approval.